awsdocs/amazon-translate-developer-guide/doc_source/examples-web.md

 1. Create a new project in your Java IDE and copy the source code\.

 1. Change the region and endpoint to the region where you want to run the Amazon Translate operation\.
-For a list of supported regions for Amazon Translate, see [Beta Guidelines and Limits](beta-limits-guidelines.md)\.
+For a list of supported regions for Amazon Translate, see [Guidelines and Limits](limits-guidelines.md)\.

 ```
 package com.amazonaws.translateweb;